Last weekend, I relived my recent solo trip to Hong Kong.

 Turning the pages of my travel journal, I was reminded of something that had happened in a temple.

 I’d bought a pack of incense sticks to light and pray with.
 Once I’d lit a handful and placed them in the sand beneath a grid of black and white photographs of the deceased, I realised I had a lot of sticks left.
 I didn’t feel I could light them for the Godly shrines occupying the rest of the temple floor, simply because I didn’t know what each God stood for, and therefore if I believed in what they represented.
-But not wanting to waste them, I politely stopped an American couple who were being given a tour and said, “I bought too many incense sticks, would you like to have these?”, thinking it might add to their experience.
-But the man threw me a look of disgust and annoyance as he replied tersely, “No thank you”, his stiff tone suggesting I was a pest trying to sell him something inappropriate in a sacred place.
+But not wanting to waste them, I politely stopped an American couple who were being given a tour.
+“I bought too many incense sticks, would you like to have these?”
+I asked, thinking it might add to their experience.
+The man threw me a look of disgust and annoyance as he replied tersely, “No thank you”, his stiff tone suggesting I was a pest trying to sell him something inappropriate in a sacred place.
 I was taken aback.
 I felt like I’d been stung.

 Beneath the story in my journal, I’d written this question: